-There are over sixty teaching resource packs on the UCD Teaching and Learning website.
-These packs can be downloaded and printed to read at your leisure.
-The resource packs are up to date, are informed by best practice nationally and internationally and have been specially prepared by the T&L lecturers in educational development, with input from UCD colleagues.
-The packs provide the latest research and practical information on range of topics from delivering a lecture, to plagiarism, at your fingertips.
+There is a wealth of evidence-based teaching resource on the UCD Teaching and Learning website, which can be downloaded and perused at your leisure.
+The resources are informed by best practice nationally and internationally and have been specially prepared by the T&L lecturers in educational development, with input from other UCD colleagues.